How I Quit My 9 To 5:

 Some people instinctively reject anything that doesn’t fall within their idea of ‘normal’.

-People love talking about failure.
+People like to gossip about failure.
 It’s comforting to them -to think they’re better off not trying.

 Sometimes your inner voice is the only one who’s telling you about success.